Natural Bridge, Springbrook National Park - Attraction

 Natural Bridge is in the western part of Springbrook National Park, part of the Gondwana Rainforests of Australia World Heritage Area.

-Cave Creek in the Natural Bridge section is a Restricted Access Area to prevent the risk of injury or death.
+Part of Cave Creek in the Natural Bridge section is a Restricted Access Area to prevent the risk of injury or death.
 Swimming in the creek, including within the cave, and access to the creek bank is prohibited.

 Nerang Murwillumbah Road and Bakers Road,